juji-io/datalevin/README.md

 In short, Datalevin is quite capable for small or medium projects right now.

+## :earth_americas: Roadmap

+These are the short term goals that we will try to reach quickly:

+* 0.3.0 Schema migration
+* 0.4.0 Distributed mode with raft based replication
+* 0.5.0 Parity with Datascript: composite tuples and persisted transaction functions

+We welcome any suggestions on what to do next.
+Please file issues.

 ## :floppy_disk: Differences from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Although a port, Datalevin differs from Datascript in significant ways than just the difference in data durability:
+Although a port, Datalevin differs from Datascript in more significant ways than just the difference in data durability:

 * As mentioned, Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transaction ids are not stored.